mitre-ace-direct/ace-direct/docs/installation/INSTALLATION.md

   * Servers should be CentOS, RHEL Linux, or Amazon Linux 2.
 Other Linux flavors _may_ work with little or no changes to these instructions.
 For this document, CentOS is assumed.
 * *Database* - Deploy a MySQL database and note the root user and password.
 This may be either a standard MySQL server or an AWS RDS MySQL service.
 * *Internet access* - An Internet connection is required on some servers to install or update the ACE Direct software.
 This allows the build processes to download software and other external dependencies.
-* *Install Git* - Git is required on to clone the public repos.
+* *Install Git* - Git is required to clone the public repos.
 Install Git, for example on CentOS: `sudo yum install git`.
 * *ACE Direct User Account* - Identify a user account on `acenode` for the Node servers, for example `/home/acedirect`.
 All ACE Direct Node.js servers will install here.

 ## Installation and configuration